Previous dayApril 24, 2026Next day

 148.2 km---✓ ReviewedUSGS →

-On April 24, 2026 at 21:33 UTC, a magnitude 4.0 earthquake struck 118 km N of Lae, Papua New Guinea.
-The event originated approximately 148.2 km below the surface, classifying it as intermediate depth.
+April 24, 2026 brought a magnitude 4.0 earthquake 118 km N of Lae, Papua New Guinea, logged at 21:33 UTC.
+This was a intermediate depth earthquake, focused at 148.2 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 Coordinates: -5.653°, 147.048°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24